Anthills of the Savannah: Plot

-Anthills of the Savannah takes place in the imaginary West African country of Kangan, where a Sandhurst-trained officer, identified only as Sam and known as "His Excellency", has taken power following a military coup.
-Achebe describes the political situation through the experiences of three friends: Chris Oriko, the government's Commissioner for Information; Beatrice Okoh, an official in the Ministry of Finance and girlfriend of Chris; and Ikem Osodi, a newspaper editor critical of the regime.
+The plot centres around the political intrigue, in an imaginary West African country of Kangan, where a Sandhurst-trained officer, identified only as Sam and known as "His Excellency", has taken power following a military coup.
+Achebe describes the political situation through the experiences of three friends: Chris Oriko, the government's Commissioner for Information; Beatrice Okoh, an official in the Ministry of Finance, and, girlfriend of Chris; and Ikem Osodi, a newspaper editor critical of the regime.
 Other characters include Elewa, Ikem's girlfriend, and Major "Samsonite" Ossai, a military official known for stapling hands with a Samsonite stapler.
-Tensions escalate through the novel, culminating in the assassination of Ikem by the regime, the toppling and death of Sam and finally the murder of Chris.
-The book ends with a non-traditional naming ceremony for Elewa and Ikem's month-old daughter, organized by Beatrice.
+Tensions escalate throughout the novel, culminating in the assassination of Ikem by the regime, the toppling and death of Sam, and finally the murder of Chris.
+The book ends with A non-traditional naming ceremony for Elewa and Ikem's month-old daughter, organized by Beatrice.

 Reception

-The novel was well received by critics.
-Charles Johnson, writing for The Washington Post, praised the book, but faulted Achebe for failing to fully flesh out his characters.
-Nadine Gordimer praised the book's humor, particularly when contrasted against its depictions of horrors.
+The novel was well-received by critics.
+Charles Johnson, writing for The Washington Post, praised the book but faulted Achebe for failing to fully flesh out his characters.
+Nadine Gordimer praised the book's "interesting" humour, particularly when contrasted against its depictions of horrors.
+Ben Okri described it in The Observer as Achebe's "most complex and his wisest book to date".